cyberoblivion/co-blog/_posts/2024-04-23-lets-get-started.markdown

 <br/>
 Now, let’s add some interactivity to CyberOblivion’s Jekyll blog with Bootstrap!
 This setup gives you the flexibility to decide which pages load the library, while keeping the design consistent and lightweight.

 Ready for more?
-We’ll keep pushing Jekyll’s limits—stay tuned for the next hack!
+We’ll keep pushing Jekyll’s limits; stay tuned for the next hack!

 {% include comments.html %}